ashesthetic/retail-backend/.copilot/instructions.md

 - Use virtual host URLs (from `.env`) for both frontend and backend.
 - Use Alberta timezone.
 Date/time format: `Monday, 22 September 2025, 03:55 PM`.
 - Follow existing patterns and styles before introducing new ones.
 - Reuse components when possible.
 Keep code simple, modular, and reusable.
+- We will use MySql database.
+- Log every database operation in a table.

 ## Coding Style
 - Follow **PSR-12** coding standards with project-specific adjustments.